LucaFoschini/lucafoschini.github.io/about.md

 I'm a co-founder and resident data scientist at [The Activity Exchange](http://www.theactivityexchange.com/).
-We founded the *The Activity Exchange* because we believe that behavioral science can provide insights to improve your health and quality of living.
+We founded the *The Activity Exchange* because we believe that behavioral science can provide insights to improve quality of living.

-In the past, I worked 5 years on news article aggregation at [Ask.com](http://www.ask.com), on community detection in social networks at [Google](www.google.com) and on low-latency web caching at the [CERN](http://www.cern.ch).
+In the past, I worked on news article aggregation at [Ask.com](http://www.ask.com), on community detection in social networks at [Google](www.google.com) and on low-latency web caching at the [CERN](http://www.cern.ch).